-Cut down on your tapping and make your iPhone work for you
+Cut down on your tapping and make your iPhone (or iPad) work for you

 One of the problems with computing is you end up doing the same tasks time and time again.
 On an iPhone, this can prove awkward, if such undertakings necessitate opening and jumping between apps.
 It’s here that Workflow might be able to help.